rares-munteanu/Introduction-to-Robotics/Matrix Game/README.md

 #

 ### *How to play:*
-You have a joystick and 2 buttons below the led matrix.
+There are a joystick and 2 buttons below the led matrix.
 Random arrows pointing in 6 different positions will appear on screen.
-You have to do the reversed action of what arrow is telling you.
-For example if arrow is pointing down-left you have to press the right  button below the matrix, and so on.
+Player have to do the exact reversed action.
+For example if  a pointing up arrow is respawn on the matrix led he has to swipe down with the joystick, if a pointing left-down arrow is respawn, the player has to press right button below the matrix led.
+Sounds simple, but it is not when there is also time pressure.
+First row of the matrix represents how much time remained for the player to react.
+If the time bar dropped to zero, and the player didn't react, he will lose one life.

 | <p align="center"> <img src="https://github.com/rares-munteanu/IntroductionToRobotics/blob/master/Matrix%20Game/Images/downArrow.JPG" width="100%" height="100%"></p> | <p align="center"> <img src="https://github.com/rares-munteanu/IntroductionToRobotics/blob/master/Matrix%20Game/Images/upArrow.JPG" width="100%" height="100%"> </p> | <p align="center"> <img src="https://github.com/rares-munteanu/IntroductionToRobotics/blob/master/Matrix%20Game/Images/leftArrow.JPG" width="100%" height="100%"> </p> |
 |---|---|---|